RedAuburn/batch-colourise-and-transfer-colour/README.md

  - select only individual files mode (done for blend but not batch, just run blend on it's own)

  - local file input sanitization when selecting files

- - run DeOldify locally instead of using API for better quality